hyf0/sicp-javascript-zh/chapter1.1.md

 [Click here to run](https://sourceacademy.nus.edu.sg/playground#chap=1&prgrm=FAJgdA7ABA1FCMAGA3MYQ)

 Expressions such as these, which contain other expressions as components, are called combinations.
-Combinations that are formed by an operator symbol in the middle, and operand expressions to the left and right of it, are called operator combinations.
-The value of an operator combination is obtained by applying the function specified by the operator to the arguments that are the values of the operands.
+Combinations that are formed by an *operator* symbol in the middle, and *operand* expressions to the left and right of it, are called *operator combinations*.
+The value of an operator combination is obtained by applying the function specified by the operator to the *arguments* that are the values of the operands.

-The convention of placing the operator between the operands is known as infix notation.
+The convention of placing the operator between the operands is known as *infix* notation.
 It follows the mathematical notation that the reader is most likely familiar with from school and everyday life.
-As in mathematics, operator combinations can be nested, that is, they can take arguments that themselves are operator combinations:
+As in mathematics, operator combinations can be *nested*, that is, they can take arguments that themselves are operator combinations:

 ```js
 (3 * 5) + (10 - 6)